mayswind/ezbookkeeping/README.md

     $ ./lab server run

-lab will listen at port 8080 as default.
-You can visit http://<YOUR_HOST_ADDRESS>:8080/ .
+The lab will listen at port 8080 as default.
+Then you can visit http://<YOUR_HOST_ADDRESS>:8080/ .

 ### Build from source